 college.
 Through your assessments and individualized drills to improve his

 mechanics, not only did the strain disappear within 6 weeks, but he enjoyed a

 wonderful college experience without ever missing a start that regularly included

 going deep into games throwing 100+ pitches almost every weekend.

 Although I am most familiar with Logan’s journey, I realize he is only one of many

-Ranch success stories.
+ARMory success stories.
 However, as Logan begins the next chapter of his

 baseball journey, I just wanted to make sure you realize how thankful and

 grateful we are for all you and your team have done for Logan and our family.

 We are very fortunate to have been referred to you several years ago, and we